hornunjb/aspnetcore-grpc-rest/README.md

 > Note: To delete a service and deployment, run the following commands: `kubectl delete service aspnetapp-k8s` and `kubectl delete deployment aspnetapp-k8s`.

-Now check if the deployment has succeeded:
+Now check if the deployment succeeded:
 ```console
 kubectl get deployments
 ```